Small Business Expansion: How to Avoid Common Issues

 Start up meeting

-Expansion often means something different for every small business.
-Whether you’re looking to open a new location or add new products or services, it’s important to properly prepare to ensure your business grows successfully.
+Business expansion often means something different for every small business.
+Whether you want to open a new location or add new products or services, it’s important to properly prepare to ensure your small business grows successfully.

-In this article, we outline five common expansion issues and what you can do to avoid them.
-These steps will help you optimize your business for expansion and will dramatically increase your chances of success.
+In this article, you’ll learn the five common business expansion issues and steps you can take to avoid them.
+These steps will help you prepare your business for expansion and significantly increase your chances of success.

 1. Expanding for the wrong reasons.

-Some businesses decide to expand when they’re not doing well financially, or as a reaction to changes in the market.
-Others attempt to grow top-line revenues without understanding the impact on their bottom line.
-While growth is critical for the future of the business, pursuing it without a sound and well-considered plan can lead to more harm than good.
+Some businesses may decide to expand when they’re not doing well financially, or as a reaction to changes in the market.
+Others attempt to build top-line revenues without understanding the impact on their bottom line.
+While growth is critical for the future of your business, pursuing it without a sound and well-considered plan can lead to more harm than good.

-2. Growing your business before building a team.
+2. Expanding your business before building a team.

 3. Ignoring the full financial picture.

-When creating expansion-based financial projections, business owners tend to focus on the assumptions behind growing revenue and gross profit margin.
-Expanding a business creates a whole new set of expenses and financial factors that need to be taken into consideration.
+When creating expansion-based financial projections, you may tend to focus on the assumptions behind rising revenue and gross profit margin.
+Expanding a business creates a whole new set of expenses and financial factors that need to be considered.
 If your financial projections fail to reflect the full range of additional expenses, the expected improvement in profit margins can be eroded significantly.

-Solution: Identify several possible scenarios and create back-up plans for each.
-For your expansion plan, always run three scenarios: base-case (or baseline scenario), best case and worst case.
-Aim for the best case, but know what your contingency plan will be if your business runs into the worst-case scenario.
+For your expansion plan, always run three scenarios: base-case (or baseline scenario), best-case and worst-case.
+Aim for the best-case, but know what your contingency plan will be if your business runs into the worst-case scenario.
 This may include access to backup sources of cash, identifying assets that can be quickly liquidated or scaling back your growth plan.

-One of the biggest issues that many business owners face when expanding is a lack of capital.
+One of the most significant issues that many business owners face when expanding is insufficient capital.
 If you don’t do your homework to identify the types and amount of funding you need and the best lending sources for them, you’re at risk of taking on high-cost loans that can leave your business struggling financially.

 For example, expanding inventory should result in a relatively rapid return on your investment.
 In this case, quick access to short-term funding through a line of credit may be a good solution.
 For fixed assets like large equipment or real estate with longer-term returns on investment, you’ll want funding with longer terms and fixed rates to make monthly payments more manageable.